William Main Page: Religion

-He was a prominent layman in the Church of Scotland, and a well-known member of the General Assembly.
+Page was a prominent layman in the Church of Scotland, and a well-known member of the General Assembly.

 Originally a member of the Episcopal Church, he became a Presbyterian, and was for many years connected with the Chalmers Church, West Port.

 In the General Assembly he was regarded as an authority on hymnology, and was secretary of the Public Worship and Aids to Devotion Committee.

 As a member of the join committee of the Presbyterian Churches he took an active part in the preparation of the revised Church Hymnary which was published a few years before 1940.

 Roles in Esperanto

 Page was an Esperantist from 1905 and wrote many magazine articles on the subject of Esperanto.
 He was: